 Compare the various pads that are available.
 Look for one that is made for waxing a vehicle as opposed to cutting.
 Choose one that is compatible with your buffer.

 So what do you get with a perfectly waxed car?

-- Waxes increase the shine of your car paint and make it appear better!
+- Waxing increases the shine of your car paint and makes it look better!